 01 of 09

 Identify Eight Insects That Eat Holes in Clothes

 02 of 09

 - Black carpet beetles: Attagenus have solid black bodies and brownish legs as an adult and vary in length from 3/36 to 1/8-inch.
 The larvae can vary from light yellow to golden to dark brown.
 The larvae bodies are tapered from the head to the posterior.

 The female beetles lay soft, white eggs in concealed places on clothing, furniture, cracks in flooring, and carpet.
 The eggs hatch in eight to 15 days and hatch more quickly in warmer weather.
 Most carpet beetles typically produce four generations within a year, which is a lot when compared to black beetles, which only produce one generation per year.

 It is not the adult insect but the larvae that feed on fabric.
 They begin feeding as soon as the egg hatches.
-The larvae consume natural fibers like wool, mohair, fur, and feathers and can crawl from place to place.
+The larvae consume natural fibers such as wool, mohair, fur, and feathers and can crawl from place to place.
 They are most often discovered on fabric but can live in any dark crevices including air ducts, closets, and behind baseboards.Continue to 3 of 9 below.

 03 of 09

 Case-Bearing Clothes Moth

 If you see a worm-like insect with a hard shell, it is the larvae of the case-bearing clothes moth.
-The larvae carry a flattened case about a 1/4 to 1/2-inch long.
+The larvae carry a flattened case about a 1/4- to 1/2-inch long.
 It is this creature that cuts holes in your clothing and other fabrics.
 It feeds on fur, flannel, wool, soiled fabrics, and hair.
 The adult moths are very small and are rarely seen.Continue to 4 of 9 below.

 04 of 09

 The cockroach is a serious pest: its droppings can cause asthma, carry disease, and stain clothes.
 Also, the cockroach will damage clothes and any fabric in the home.
 Cockroaches are attracted to perspiration and body fluid stains, food and drink spills, and laundry starch.
 As the cockroach eats away at these stains, it can cut holes in the fibers or weaken them so that holes appear.Continue to 5 of 9 below.

 05 of 09